Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 * Navigate to `policy/custom/definitions/policy` and identify the custom policy definition directory to delete.
 * Identify all custom policy set definitions that reference the policy (they are referenced using the directory name) and remove the references.
-* Delete the custom policy definition folder in `policy/custom/definitions/policy`
+* Delete the custom policy definition directory in `policy/custom/definitions/policy`
 * Execute `Azure DevOps Policy pipeline` to deploy the updates.

 > Azure DevOps Pipeline does not remove the custom policy definition from Azure.
 It will only remove the policy definition reference from the custom policy sets that are managed through automation.
 You must manually delete the policy definition using [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) in Azure Portal.